nordeveloper/ChatbotAIcli/README.md

 For more information on supported models and pricing, refer to the [OpenRouter AI documentation](https://openrouter.ai/docs#routes).

 ## Usage
+1. Create api_key.txt file and add your AI API KEY

-1. Run the script.
+1. Run the Start ChatBotsAI.bat
-2. Interact with the chatbot using text input or speech.
+2. Interact with the chatbot using text input or speech or CLI Input
 3. Explore various functionalities such as date and time display, multilingual support, and AI-generated responses.

-## Dependencies

-Make sure to install the required dependencies before running the script:

-## pip install -r requirements.txt

 ## License
 This project is licensed under the MIT License.